Cannabis rules 2025: Consumption, possession & driving

 Why edibles are particularly treacherous

-- delayed onset of action (often 30–120 minutes)
+- Later onset of effect (often 30–120 minutes)

-- longer duration of effect and therefore a longer risk of still having measurable values.
+- Longer duration of effect and therefore a longer risk of still having measurable values.

 4. How long is THC detectable?